undless/gatling.io-doc/content/tutorials/quickstart/index.md

   label: Enterprise
 ---

-This tutorial describes step-by-step instructions for running your first simulation with Gatling Enterprise Cloud.
+This tutorial describes step-by-step instructions for running your first simulation with Gatling Enterprise.

 {{< alert info >}}
 **Requirements**
-* A Gatling Enterprise Cloud account.
+* A Gatling Enterprise account.
 Sign up for a [free trial](https://cloud.gatling.io) if you don't already have an account.
 {{< /alert >}}

 ## Introduction